fbagirov/xai/antigravity_demo/README.md

 # Antigravity Demo

-The purpose of this app is to experiment with Google Antigravity.

-Please be aware that Google Antigravity is known to format hard drives when in Turbo Mode (https://www.reddit.com/r/google_antigravity/comments/1p82or6/google_antigravity_just_deleted_the_contents_of/).
-It is highly suggested to use a computer that does not have a valuable content.
-If you have to use your own computer, back up your hard drives, utilize Docker or GNU Make and use this app at your own risk!

 This is a small Flask + SQLite app that is using an AI "vibe coding" agent (e.g., Google Antigravity / Gemini).

 The frontend is implemented with Python (Flask + Jinja templates) and CSS.

+Please be aware that Google Antigravity is known to format hard drives when in Turbo Mode (https://www.reddit.com/r/google_antigravity/comments/1p82or6/google_antigravity_just_deleted_the_contents_of/).

 ## Features